-i-THRIVE leads in Stockport believe that implementing the THRIVE framework will enable them to fulfil the drive in Future in Mind to move away from a tiered system of services for children and young people’s mental health to one that can organise care around the needs of children and young people.
+Stockport believes that implementing the THRIVE Framework for system change (Wolpert et al., 2019) will enable them to fulfil the drive in Future in Mind to move away from a tiered system of services for children and young people’s mental health to one that can organise care around the needs of children and young people.

 Stockport’s priorities are to reduce silo working and the boundaries between services to reduce the likelihood of children falling through the gaps.
-An initial plan is to integrate current tier two and three CAMHS teams across health, education and social care.
-Another focus it so strengthen joint commissioning for CAMHS between the CCG, local authority and schools using the language of the THRIVE framework and the i-THRIVE Approach to Implementation.
+An initial plan was to integrate current tier two and three CAMHS teams across health, education and social care.
+Another focus is to strengthen joint commissioning for CAMHS between the CCG, local authority and schools using the language of the THRIVE Framework and the i-THRIVE Approach to Implementation.

-To date, implementing the THRIVE framework has helped Stockport to move beyond a rigid tired structure and enabled better conversations between agencies about cases.
-THRIVE has helped to better articulate the needs of the children and young people for whom significant improvement in their mental health is currently unlikely.
+To date, implementing the THRIVE Framework has helped Stockport to move beyond a rigid tiered structure and enabled better conversations between agencies about cases.
+It has also helped to better articulate the needs of the children and young people for whom significant improvement in their mental health is currently unlikely.
 This has allowed for packages of care to be developed which focused on maintaining the person’s wellbeing and managing risk.

 Stockport has used the children and young people’s mental health growth monies to allow their CAMHS to develop a more outward facing role.
 This has involved developing CAMHS capacity to reach into key services to provide support and consultation to key teams (e.g. Multi Agency Safeguarding and Support Hub, Local Integrated Children’s Service, schools and care leavers team).
 Task groups have been created to lead on specific areas including parent/infant mental health and mental health in schools in addition to an independent sector forum.